iclr-blogposts/2024/_posts/2024-05-07-llm-decoding-methods.md

 ### The length problem

 Recall that the total probability of the sequence equals all of the conditional probabilities of the next word at each time-step multiplied together (or, equivalently, the negative log probabilities summed together).
 Since probabilities are by definition less than or equal to one, the probability of a longer sequence is generally lower than the probability of a shorter one.
 In fact, a well-known empirical finding with beam search in NMT is that the global maximum is often the empty hypothesis <d-cite key="stahlberg2019nmt"></d-cite>.
-In order to fairly compare the likelihood of sentences of different lengths, we need to alter our beam search slightly.
+In order to fairly compare the likelihood of sentences of different lengths, we need to alter our metric slightly.

 There are a few tricks employed to alleviate the length problem.
-Standard length normalization <d-cite key="Jean2015MontrealNM"></d-cite><d-cite key="koehn-knowles-2017-six"></d-cite><d-cite key="wu2016googles"></d-cite> involves dividing the sum of the log probabilities of the sequence by the length of the sequence, in a sense calculating entropy-per-token averaged across the sequence:
+Standard length normalization <d-cite key="Jean2015MontrealNM"></d-cite><d-cite key="koehn-knowles-2017-six"></d-cite><d-cite key="wu2016googles"></d-cite> involves dividing the sum of the log probabilities of the sequence by the length of the sequence to some power of order unity $\gamma \sim 1$, in a sense calculating entropy-per-token averaged across the sequence:

 $$
-\sum_{t=1}^n \log P(y_{t}|\mathbf{y}_{1:t-1}) \rightarrow \frac{\sum_{t=1}^n \log P(y_{t}|\mathbf{y}_{1:t-1})}{n}
+\sum_{t=1}^n \log P(y_{t}|\mathbf{y}_{1:t-1}) \rightarrow \frac{\sum_{t=1}^n \log P(y_{t}|\mathbf{y}_{1:t-1})}{n^\gamma}
 $$

 A different but related approach <d-cite key="He2016ImprovedNM"></d-cite><d-cite key="meister2021beam"></d-cite> is to add a word reward (of tunable strength $\lambda$) to bias generation towards longer sentences: